Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 			<li>EPSG: 4326</li>
 		</ol>
 	</li>
-	<li> All vertex positions SHALL be specified using geodetic CRS (includig cartesian coordinate systems), where x,y,z axes are all in same unit, and with a per-node offset (from the center point of the node's minimum bounding sphere) for all vertex positions.
+	<li> All vertex positions SHALL be specified using geodetic CRS (including cartesian coordinate systems), where x,y,z axes are all in same unit, and with a per-node offset (from the center point of the node's minimum bounding sphere) for all vertex positions.
 	</li>
 	<li>Axis Order: All positions, independent of the CRS used, use the Easting, Northing, Elevation (x,y,z) axis order.
 The Z axis SHALL always point upwards towards the sky.
 </ol>

 <p>All I3S profiles support outputting 3d content in two modes - <i>Global</i> or  <i>Local</i> modes.
 In <i>Global</i> mode only EPSG code 4326 (WGS84) is the supported coordinate system for both index and vertex positions and SHALL be represented as longitude, latitude, elevation.
-In <i>Local</i> mode all geodetic CRS (includig cartesian coordinate systems) are allowed.
+In <i>Local</i> mode all geodetic CRS (including cartesian coordinate systems) are allowed.
 The only requirement is that both index and position vertex SHALL have the same CRS.</p>

 <p> All I3S layers indicate the coordinate system via the <code>spatialReference</code> property in the <a href="_6_2">3dSceneLayerInfo</a> resource.
 This property is normative.</p>